alteryx/ayx-developer-sdk/docs/references/debugging-sdk-tools.md

 # Debugging SDK Tools
 Now that you've built your first SDK Tool, you want to confirm that it's properly installed and that the code you've written is being executed.
+This guide will show you places to check for correctness and how to verify that your plugin is being correctly built and executed.
+It is recommended to follow these steps when behavior is not acting as expected, and to always rebuild using the `create-yxi` command to iterate and ensure that changes are being made to your plugin code.

 ## Table of Contents